YuvalHilay/Dopamine-Booster-Game/README.md

 ### 2. **Personalized Categories**
 - Users can select from categories such as Sports, Science, History, Math, Geography, Physics, and English.
+- Categories can be made of directly by the student teacher.
 - Localized category names provide accessibility for diverse user bases.

 ### 3. **Progress Tracking**